fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Remove progress bar if cart is expired.
 * Fixed: Missing styles for the add payment method page on account pages.
 * Fixed: Missing the border on corners of some steps.
+* Fixed: Moved login section to inside the "My contact" substep.
+Fixes the issue with login section not being displayed if user has already entered an email address.

 = 1.6.1 - 2022-06-13 =